 - Network scans discover all public and private TLS certificates across complex distributed networks.
 Thoroughly scan your environment to build reports and have complete visibility of all TLS certificates and SSH keys.

 When Should I Switch to SHA-2?

-Google, Mozilla, and Microsoft have already started phasing out trust for SHA-1 SSL Certificates.
-Chrome shows SHA-1 warnings for sites using SHA-1 certificates.
+Google, Mozilla, and Microsoft have already phased out trust for SHA-1 SSL Certificates.
+In the past, Chrome also showed SHA-1 warnings for sites using SHA-1 certificates.
 Administrators who have not yet replaced their SHA-1 certificates with SHA-2 certificates should start making the switch now.

 In August 2014, Google took an even more aggressive stance stating that Chrome will display warnings starting in November 2014 for sites secured with SHA-1 certificates due to SHA-1 being insufficiently secure.
 Google’s intent is to help phase out SHA-1 certificates on an accelerated timeline and make the transition smoother than MD5.

 In October 2015, an international team of cryptanalysts published research urging administrators to replace their SHA-1 certificates sooner as the risks associated SHA-1 are greater than previously expected.
 The published findings are theoretical and have not yet been proven in a practical setting.
 While there doesn't appear to be an immediate danger, we strongly encourage administrators to migrate to SHA-2 as soon as possible.

 Administrators should consider the impact this update could have and plan for the following: